drench/futilities/README.markdown

     Requires Perl 5, WWW::Mechanize, and restricted access to "your" server.

+* ## ssldates

+    How do you know when an SSL certificate is due to expire?

+    Do you point your browser at the site, click the little "lock" icon, and examine the certificate info?
+Or do you just wait until people start complaining that your site is giving them a scary security warning the morning after?

+    No, silly, you use ssldates!

+    I know what you're going to ask: "Hey, what about SSL services that are not HTTP?
+Can you check those, too smart guy?
+These are CRITICAL for my ENTERPRISE!
+FIVE NINES!"

+    I have SSL certificates on non-HTTP services such as POP3, IMAP4, and SMTP and I can assure you ssldates works on these too.

+    Requires Perl 5 with the Net::SSLeay module and a proactive attitude, I guess.

 * ## timemachiner

     Let's say you have a TODO list in a text file that you update a lot.